orangejuice/blog/data/activity/movie-大地-1937/record.en.md

 date: 2019-11-12 04:10:07+08:00
 douban:
   rating: 8.8
-  subtitle: 1937 / USA / Drama Romance / Sidney Franklin / Paul Muni, Luise Rainer
+  subtitle: 1937 / USA / Drama Romance / Directed by Sidney Franklin / Starring
+    Paul Muni, Luise Rainer
 ---

-There are some surprisingly advanced cinematographic techniques for a film made in 1937, and the character performances are near perfect.
-The story is a bit dated, even though I believe it wasn't for that time.
+There are some unexpectedly advanced cinematographic techniques for 1937, near-perfect character expressions, and while the story feels a bit dated, I believe it was quite fresh at the time.